-- ► Osteoporosis is a major comorbidity^{2,9} which is often under-diagnosed44 and associated with poor health status and prognosis. - ▶ Osteoporosis is often associated with emphysema, 45 decreased body mass index 46 and low fat-free mass.
-47 Low bone mineral density and fractures are commonly in COPD patients even after adjustment for steroid use, age, pack-years of smoking, current smoking, and exacerbations. ^{48,49} - Osteoporosis should be treated according to usual guidelines. - COPD should be treated as usual despite the presence of osteoporosis.
+- Osteoporosis is a major comorbidity^{2,9} which is often under-diagnosed44 and associated with poor health status and prognosis. - Osteoporosis is often associated with emphysema, decreased body mass index and low fat-free mass.
+Low bone mineral density and fractures are commonly in COPD patients even after adjustment for steroid use, age, packyears of smoking, current smoking, and exacerbations. described body mass index and low fat-free mass.
+Low bone mineral density and fractures are commonly in COPD patients even after adjustment for steroid use, age, packyears of smoking, current smoking, and exacerbations. - Osteoporosis should be treated according to usual guidelines. - ► COPD should be treated as usual despite the presence of osteoporosis.
 An association between inhaled corticosteroids and fractures has been found in pharmaco- epidemiological studies; however, these studies have not fully taken severity of COPD or exacerbations and their treatment into account. - Systemic corticosteroids significantly increase the risk of osteoporosis and repeated courses for COPD exacerbations should be avoided if possible